cloudify-examples/aws-example-network/README.md

 In order to provide outbound internet access to the private subnet, you can update the deployment.

 Navigate to `Deployments`, find your deployment, click on it.
 Once the deployment's page has loaded, click the `Update Deployment` button.
-In the dialog, provide the blueprint archive upload.
-This time, select `update-blueprint.yaml` as the blueprint file
+[Right-click and copy URL](https://github.com/cloudify-examples/vpc-scenario2-blueprint/archive/master.zip).
+Paste where it says `Enter new blueprint url`.
+This time, select `update-blueprint.yaml` from `Blueprint filename` menu.

 ## Uninstallation

 Navigate to the deployment and select `Uninstall`.
+When the uninstall workflow is finished, select `Delete deployment`.